 Many people with NSCLC, who have had surgery or radiotherapy to cure their cancer, eventually die because the cancer comes back, either in the chest, or somewhere else in the body.
-There have been a number of clinical trials over the years that have looked at whether immunotherapy helps patients live longer.
+There have been a number of trials over the years that have looked at whether immunotherapy helps people live longer.
 Some seemed to show a benefit, others did not.

-We searched four computerised databases and five trial registers to 20 January 2017.
-We looked for all trials that randomly allocated participants to one treatment or another (randomised controlled trials (RCTs)), and included adults (aged 18 years or older) with early non-small cell lung cancer (stages I to III), confirmed by laboratory testing of a sample of the tumour.
-We found nine RCTs, which included nearly 5000 participants who had received surgery or curative radiotherapy, and were randomly allocated to receive either immunotherapy or no further treatment.
+We searched four computerised databases and five trial registers to 19 May 2021.
+We looked for all trials that randomly allocated participants to one treatment or another (randomised controlled trials, RCTs), and included adults (aged 18 years or older) with early NSCLC (stages I to III), confirmed by laboratory testing of a sample of the tumour.
+We found 11 RCTs, which included over 5000 participants who had received surgery or curative radiotherapy, and were randomly allocated to receive either immunotherapy or no further treatment.

 Quality of the evidence

 Non-small cell lung cancer (NSCLC) is the most common lung cancer, accounting for approximately 80% to 85% of all cases.
-For patients with localised NSCLC (stages I to III), it has been speculated that immunotherapy may be helpful for reducing postoperative recurrence rates, or improving the clinical outcomes of current treatment for unresectable tumours.
-While several new agents have now entered phase III clinical trials, we felt a systematic review was needed to address the question of the effectiveness and safety of immunotherapy in patients with stages I to III NSCLC.
+For people with localised NSCLC (stages I to III), it has been speculated that immunotherapy may be helpful for reducing postoperative recurrence rates, or improving the clinical outcomes of current treatment for unresectable tumours.
+This is an update of a Cochrane Review first published in 2017 and it includes two new randomised controlled trials (RCTs).

-To evaluate the effectiveness and safety of immunotherapy (excluding checkpoint inhibitors) in patients with localised NSCLC (stages I to III) who received surgery or radiotherapy with curative intent.
+To assess the effectiveness and safety of immunotherapy (excluding checkpoint inhibitors) among people with localised NSCLC of stages I to III who received curative intent of radiotherapy or surgery.

-We searched for randomised controlled trials (RCTs) in adults (≥ 18 years) with histologically-confirmed early-stage (stages I to III) NSCLC after surgical resection, and those with unresectable locally advanced stage III NSCLC who had received radiotherapy with curative intent.
-For patients who had received primary surgical treatment, postoperative radiotherapy or chemoradiotherapy was allowed if it was used for both experimental and control groups.
+We included RCTs conducted in adults (≥ 18 years) diagnosed with NSCLC stage I to III after surgical resection, and those with unresectable locally advanced stage III NSCLC receiving radiotherapy with curative intent.
+We included participants who underwent primary surgical treatment, postoperative radiotherapy or chemoradiotherapy if the same strategy was provided for both intervention and control groups.